-Ear wax which is medically termed impacted cerumen is a build up of wax in the auditory canal.
-This can cause discomfort and affected hearing and is most common in children and older people.
+Ear wax which is medically termed impacted cerumen is a build-up of wax in the auditory canal.
+This can cause discomfort and affect hearing and is most common in children and older people.

 Symptoms of impacted cerumen